 There is an option to incorporate other users' videos into your YouTube channel.
-If you are a knee surgeon, you may consider adding adding videos of ligament strength building to your channel.
-You should also subscribe to your colleagues' YouTube channels to keep an eye on the competition.
+If you are a car accident attorney, you may consider adding adding videos of car crash tests and child seat recalls to your channel.
+These videos are from NHTSA, so you aren't isn't promoting a competitor.
+However, you should subscribe to your colleagues' YouTube channels to keep an eye on the competition.